vcc-csc212/sp21-archive/_docs/2-about/grading.md

 	> **TLDR**: You're allowed (and encouraged!) to [resubmit assignments](/resubmissions).

 #### What do grades look like?
 As has been previously mentioned, there are 20 umbrella topics we'll be covering, of which **13 are non-negotiable**.
-Your grade (A/B/C/D) for the course will be based on your demonstrated knowledge of the non-negotiable topics.
-If you'd like to receive a + designation (B+/C+/D+) you'll also have to demonstrate some knowledge on the other topics we'll be covering.
+Your grade for the course will be based on your demonstrated knowledge of the non-negotiable topics.

 ##### To receive a D you must:
 - Demonstrate `understanding` in ALL the non-negotiable topics